14 May 2017

-I first learned to take baby steps on the command line about two years ago as I had to diagnose problems with remote installations of the IIoT application my team was building.
-But it wasn’t until a few months back when I switched to Ubuntu as my primary operating system that I truly appreaciated the power and awesomeness that a command line puts at the tips of your fingers.
+I took my first baby steps on the command line about two years ago when I had to diagnose problems with remote installations of the IIoT application I was working on.
+But it wasn’t until a few months ago (when I switched to MacOS & Ubuntu), that I truly appreciated the power and awesomeness of the command line.

 05 Mar 2016

 As part of my job as product developer for everSENSE I sometimes need to diagnose problems at remote servers.
 My preffered way is to take access via SSH.
 But in many places, the server is behind a NAT router so I have to resort to the inelegant method of using Teamviewer.
 Don’t get me wrong.
 Teamviewer is a wonderful application.
 But once you have gotten used to the power and speed of shells, nothing else can have the same satisfaction.

 I recently (a few weeks back) discovered that there is actually a way, that you can connect to a computer behind a NAT/firewall from any other computer.
 Its simple and elegant and can be done in under 5 minutes.

 Whenever my friends are splitting the bill for a vacation I prefer having my cash transferred to me online.
 In 2016, most of us are comfortable doing online transactions, at least, with people we know.
 There are still a few holdouts though.

 Recently after returning from Goa, a friend insisted on giving my share in cash.
 I couldn’t keep that much cash at home, so I had to deposit it in my bank.
 I hate having to go to the bank.
 When I asked him, he told me he never uses electronic payment mechanism.
 He doesn’t trust the system.
 He was certain that the moment he logged in there would be an army of spammers, phishers and con artists out to get him.

 He’s right about that.
 The system might not be trustworthy either.
 What you can trust though is mathematics.
 Specifically the mathematics behind public key cryptography.